polographer/polographer.github.com/_posts/2022-07-10-raspberry-swiss-army-knife.markdown

 # PS.
 I like it

 For me, it worked; I usually got a Macbook for work and I don't see any reason to buy a computer for personal use.
-I think the iPad solves and exceed my expectations, it has quirks, and sometimes I need my wife's Macbook Pro (to flash the SD), but 99% of it works.
+I think the iPad solves and exceed my expectations, it has quirks, and sometimes I need my wife's Macbook Pro (to flash the SD), but 99% of the time it works.

 The next post will be about tighter integration between Linux and iOS aka notifications.